GeodataTools/geodata/docs/source/modeling/wind/extrapolation.rst

 :math:`d` is the zero-plane displacement height, and :math:`\beta` is the intercept from the linear regression fit.

-Here we estimate :math:`\alpha` and :math:`\beta` fitting a simple linear regression model to the heights and wind speeds in the data.
+Here, we estimate :math:`\alpha` and :math:`\beta` fitting a simple linear regression model to the heights and wind speeds in the data.